波东巴西 | போத்தோங் பாசிர்

-Potong Pasir MRT station has three exits leading to ground level (A, B and C), all of which provide barrier-free accessibility for the disabled.
+Potong Pasir MRT station has three exits leading to ground level (A, B and C), for which only Exits B & C are accessible via lifts.

 Potong Pasir station connects to several bus stops in the vicinity, along with taxi stands and passenger pick-up points.

 There are two official bus stops linked to Potong Pasir station.

 |No.||Bus stop||Exit||Bus Routes|

 |B/s 1||60269 – Upp S’goon Rd (Potong Pasir Stn Exit B)||B||13, 107, 107M, 133, 142, 147, 853, 853M|